-The true "randomness" of pi's digits -- 3.14 and so on -- has never been proven The U.S. House passed a resolution supporting Pi Day in
+The true "randomness" of pis digits - 3.14 and so on - has W

+The U.S. House passed a resolution supporting Pi Day in March 2009

-Whether in the shower, driving to work, or walking down the street, he'll mentally ratite off digits of pi to pass the time.
-Holding 10th place in the world for pi memorization - he typed out 15,314 digits from memory in 2007 - Umile meditates through one of the most beloved and mysterious runwhers in all of mathematics.
+Whether in the shower, driving to work, or walking down the street, he'll mentally ratted off digits of pi to pass the time.
+Holding 10th place in the world for pi memorization ~ he typed out 15,314 digits from memory in 2007 ~ Umile meditates through one of the most beloved and mysterious numbers in all of mathematics.

-(CNN) -- The sound of meditation for some people is full of deep breaths or gentle humming.
-For Marc Umile, it's
+(CNN) -- The sound of meditation for some people is full of deep